Tooth-N-Claw/HDMaps/README.md

 ```

 ## Proof of Concept Pringle
 Embedding the first three dimensions of the HDM coordinates on the original lemur teeth data set, we expect a pringle like surface.
-We call the following the proof of concept pringle (PCP):
+The following image demonstrates that this Python package achieve the expected embedding surface, in other words it is a Proof of Concept Pringle (PCP).
 ![](pringle.png)

 ## License